 Students interested in research have the opportunity to work with faculty in such diverse areas as plant allergens, environmental science and ecology, behavior, neurophysiology, cancer, genetics, forensic science, biomechanics, zoo microbes, and entomology.
 Students may present their studies at regional or national scientific meetings, or publish their results in scientific journals.

 Our goal is to help you acquire a well rounded education in typically small classes, allowing you to get to know the professors as you progress through school.
-If you have any questions, feel free to email or call me.
+If you have any questions, feel free to contact me.

 Chair, Department of Biology